Anomalous Hall Effects in Chiral Superconductors: Results for 2D Chiral superconductors

 \subsection{Density of States}

-The quasiparticle spectrum also depends sensitively on the chiral winding number.
-Consider the local density of states, $N(\e)=N_f\Im g^R(\e)$.
-Figure~\ref{fig:dos} shows multiple sub-gap bound states which are broadened into bands with increasing impurity density.
-These states are formed via multiple Andreev scattering from the order parameter variations in momentum space, described by chiral order.
-As a result, the number of the bound states and the energies at which they occur depend not only on the structure of the impurity potential, e.g., the hard-disc radius, but also on the chiral winding number.
-This has important implications for transport phenomena, not least because transport in the limit $T\lesssim\Delta_\text{mf}$ is dominated by the lowest energy sub-gap states, without which currents are exponentially suppressed.
+The quasiparticle spectrum, $N(\e)=N_f\Im\,g^R(\e)$, also depends sensitively on the winding number, $\nu$, as shown in Fig.~\ref{fig:dos}.
+Note the existence of multiple sub-gap impurity bound states, which are broadened into bands with increasing impurity density.
+These states are generated by the combination of potential scattering by impurities and multiple Andreev scattering by the chiral order parameter.
+As a result, the number of bound states and their sub-gap energies are determined by not only the impurity potential, e.g.\ the ionic radius, but also the winding number $\nu$.
+The impurity-induced sub-gap spectrum has important implications for all quasiparticle transport processes.
+In the low-temperature limit, $T\ll|\Delta|$, the thermal conductivity is dominated by excitations at energies well below the clean limit gap edge.
+Diffusion within the lowest energy band of sub-gap states near the Fermi level determines the low temperature heat current as we discuss below.